Kingfisher Class is taught by Mrs Smith, supported by Mrs Baigent.

 We will also place great emphasis on mathematics enrichment, so the children are able to understand how to problem solve, and how to apply maths concepts to other areas of the curriculum.

 This term, we will continue with our 'Talk for Writing' approach, enabling the children to demonstrate their developing skills, knowledge and creativity

-using the novel 'Street Child' as a stimuli.
+using the novel 'War Horse' as a stimuli.
 We will continue our guided reading/comprehension and also daily spelling investigations to unpick the tricky rules the children need to learn.

 In addition, the children will have the opportunity to revise and learn all the grammar terms, mostly through discreet daily teaching.